 What is Aggie Logic?
-It's so many things, including my newsletter, that I have thrown together this page of (Aggie logic) explanations.
-There's more here than you could ever possibly want to know about me, so just pick and choose what grabs your attention, but most of all have fun (and don't forget to subscribe at the very bottom of the page, or to your left)
+It's so many things that I have thrown together this page of (Aggie logic) explanations.
+There's more here than you could ever possibly want to know about me, so just pick and choose what grabs your attention, but most of all have fun and get to know first New Mexico more intimately, and then follow my recent adventures from north Georgia through the Blue Ridge Mountains, the Appalachian and Smokey Mountain ranges.

 Join me (above) as I narrate a 2009 20-minute slide show of my work created by Dave Warner after we interviewed on his show, Exposing the Great Masters of Photography.
 What an honor is was to be on his show.

 2009.
 You can listen to the 45 minute interview here.
-Or enjoy the slide show below.
+Or enjoy the slide show below above.

 Aggie's view: Foley Art Center presents